Reflections on 1 Thessalonians 4:1-8: Part Three

 Someone who engages in porn contributes to the sexual exploitation of the performers and the widespread damage to the minds and hearts of others who are in slavery to this.
 Increasingly the evidence is growing that sex trafficking is embedded in this porn epidemic.

 And then there is sexual abuse.
 Child porn, and the awful tragedy of church leaders abusing men and women under their pastoral care, is the extreme display of all this sexual slavery.

-When we feed our lusts, they will control us.
-Consume us.
+When we feed our lusts, they will control us and consume us.

-(Looking ahead: is there a way forward through all this, a way for us, individually, and for us, as a church, to live our life in sexual integrity before God?)
+(Looking ahead: Is there a way forward through all this, a way for us individually, and for us as a church, to live our lives in sexual integrity before God?)